top itsm software 2026

 CMDB strategy and ITSM software selection should be made together, not sequentially.
 Selecting a workflow tool without a CMDB plan is how organizations end up acting on stale data.
 Whatever you choose, plan the CMDB layer in parallel.

-Conclusion: your ITSM software is only as good as the data behind it
+Your ITSM investment is only as good as the data layer behind it

-Virima integrates with every platform in this guide.
-If you want to see what discovery-sourced CMDB accuracy and ViVID™ service mapping look like in your environment, schedule a demo.
+Virima integrates with the ITSM platforms in this guide.
+Request a demo to see what discovery-sourced CMDB accuracy looks like in your environment →

 Frequently asked questions